api2cart/ruby-sdk/docs/ProductApi.md

 opts = {
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
+  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+  default: true, # Boolean | Specifies the set of default/not default currencies
+  avail: false, # Boolean | Specifies the set of available/not available currencies
+  response_fields: '{return_message,pagination,result{currency}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'name,iso3,default,avail', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-  exclude: 'name,iso3,default,avail', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'name,iso3,default,avail' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{return_message,pagination,result{currency}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  default: true, # Boolean | Specifies the set of default/not default currencies
-  avail: false # Boolean | Specifies the set of available/not available currencies }
+}

 begin